 Not only will cancelling your spouse’s car insurance, health plans, or similar type subscriptions present you as a spiteful person to the judge, it will also make you liable.
 If you cancel your spouse’s car insurance and they get into an accident, guess whose pocket that’s coming out of?
 Consult with your highly experienced divorce lawyer to coordinate the best time to disengage such critical health and financial subscriptions.

 Showing up unannounced can surprise anyone.
 Consider the climate of a pending divorce and that surprise visit, regardless of intention, can be perceived in a negative way.
 Don’t gamble with an unannounced visit to your spouse’s home, work, or other space you know they frequent.
-In most cases this type of unannounced visit will be used to support any unfavorable narrative the opposing counsel might be trying to create about you.
+In most cases this type of unannounced visit will be used to support any unfavorable narrative the opposing counsel may be trying to form about you.

 This overlaps with the rules about being cordial and only partaking in actions and words that will win you favor in the eyes of the court.
-Not destroying your spouse’s property and refraining from escalating drama during the divorce process should be common sense but it merits being stated and emphasized.
-Treat their property with extra care and make effort to return their property when and where it is appropriate and of course with consensual communicated beforehand.
+Not destroying your spouse’s property and refraining from escalating drama during the divorce process should be common sense but it merits being restated and emphasized.
+Treat their property with extra care and make effort to return their property when and where it is appropriate and of course with consensual communication beforehand.

 Keeping notes will give you the advantage when it comes to hashing out the details of your divorce or custody issue.
 They will come in valuable should your family law scenario become contentious.
 Assuming you have a competent divorce or family law attorney, noting what your divorcing spouse is saying and doing can give your attorney the insights he/she needs to create the best strategy possible to achieve the best outcome for you.
 Winning full child custody and revealing undocumented income sources for Spousal or Child support cases are just a couple examples of what can be accomplished by take good notes of your interactions.